Menu

 ACCREDITATION

-The AAFP has reviewed 29th Annual San Diego Heart Failure Symposium and deemed it acceptable for up to 10.25 Live AAFP Prescribed credits.
-Term of Approval is from 07/14/2023 to 07/15/2023.
+The AAFP has reviewed 31st Annual San Diego Heart Failure Summer Symposium and deemed it acceptable for up to TBD Live AAFP Prescribed credits.
+Term of Approval is from 06/27/2025 to 06/28/2025.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician's Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.